Carl Olof Tallgren: Career

 Tallgren was appointed the minister of finance in Ahti Karjalainen's second cabinet on 15 July 1970, and his term lasted until 29 October 1971.
 He succeeded Kristian Gestrin in 1974 as chairman of the Swedish People's Party of Finland which he held until 1977 when Pär Stenbäck took over the post.

-He was also employed as a treasurer at the Turku Academy Foundation in between 1964 and 1973.
+Tallgren was also employed as a treasurer at the Turku Academy Foundation between 1964 and 1973.
 Following his retirement from politics he was named as managing director of the Art Society Association, and his term lasted until 1991.
-He served in the boards of different companies and foundations, including the Foundation for Åbo Akademi University (1982–1997), Oy Partek Ab, Konstsamfundet, Oy Stockmann Ab, Oy City Forum Ab, and Hufvudstadsbladet Ab m.fl.
+He served on the boards of different companies and foundations, including the Foundation for Åbo Akademi University (1982–1997), Oy Partek Ab, Konstsamfundet, Oy Stockmann Ab, Oy City Forum Ab, and Hufvudstadsbladet Ab m.fl.

-Personal life
+Personal life and death

 Tallgren married the economist Gurli Vivica Öhman in 1950.
+He died on 16 June 2024, at the age of 97.